-The YMCA Child Care programs are committed to taking a pro-active position regarding the prevention of anaphylaxis.
+The YMCA Licensed Summer Programs are committed to taking a pro-active position regarding the prevention of anaphylaxis.
 The purpose of the policy is to provide a process for dealing with anaphylaxis in the centre.

 Strategy to Reduce Risk of Exposure